1. Home

 My electric bill is $290/mo

-Plain and simple, solar batteries can be charged whenever your panels generate more electricity than your property is actively consuming.
-Then, this stored energy can be discharged through your home’s electrical system to run lights, appliances, and other electronics with the clean solar power produced on-site.
+When your panels generate more electricity than your property is actively consuming, the electricity can be stored in solar batteries.
+The stored energy can be discharged through your home’s electrical system to run lights, appliances, and other electronics with clean and free solar power.

-A house with solar panels and text explaining how a battery works with the system.
+A home with solar panels and a battery.
+There are captions explaining how a solar battery works.

-Consider your home's energy needs on a typical weekday.
-Usually, you will consume the most energy in the morning and night.
-Meanwhile, the most productive hours for solar power generation are mid-day and the afternoon.
+Homes typically consume the most energy in the morning and night.
+Meanwhile, the most productive hours for solar power generation are midday into the afternoon.

-Without a solar battery, that excess midday power is fed into the grid.
+Without a solar battery, excess power is fed into the grid.
 This can earn you net metering credits on your energy bills, at a value determined by your utility under state regulations.

-With a battery, some or all of that excess electricity can be stored at home and used to run your home for free instead of purchasing grid-supplied power outside of solar production hours.
+With a battery, some or all of that excess electricity can be stored at home and used to run your home for free instead of purchasing utility company power.
+In places with lower export credits, a battery can save a lot of money.
+If your battery is a backup battery, it can also power parts of your home during a blackout.

-Today, it is possible to go solar with or without battery storage while interconnected to the energy grid.
-According to the Solar Energy Industries Association (SEIA), 13% of residential solar projects installed in 2023 included battery storage.
-SEIA predicts that this frequency will double to 26% by 2028.
+You can go solar with or without battery storage while interconnected to the energy grid.
+According to the Solar Energy Industries Association (SEIA), 28% of residential solar projects installed in 2024 included battery storage.

 The Benefits of Adding a Solar Battery

-Adding solar battery storage to a photovoltaic (PV) system delivers four key benefits: independence, savings, environmental friendliness, and energy resilience.
+Adding solar battery storage to a solar panel system delivers four key benefits: independence, savings, environmental friendliness, and energy resilience.

 Energy independence

-Adding a battery enables you to decide precisely when the solar power you generate is used, stored, and shared.
-This can help you reach any energy goal, like keeping the lights on, lowering utility bills, or minimizing your carbon footprint.
+Adding a battery enables you to decide when your solar power is used, stored, and shared.
+This can help you keep the lights on, decrease utility bills, and minimize your carbon footprint.

 Savings on utility bills

-By drawing power from your battery, you can avoid grid-supplied electricity consumption outside of solar production hours.
-This is very important if you live in an area where electricity prices vary depending on the time of day.
-Batteries can help you avoid high utility electricity rates while tapping into your backup reserve during peak billing hours.
+By drawing power from your battery, you can avoid using utility power outside of solar production hours.
+This is very important if you have a time-of-use rate where batteries can help you avoid costly electricity during peak billing hours.

 Cleaner energy at home

-By keeping more of your PV solar energy on-site and using it to power your home, you can avoid the carbon emissions associated with other electricity sources.
-About 60% of grid energy in the US is generated by fossil fuel resources.
+By keeping and using more of your solar energy, you can avoid the carbon emissions associated with other energy sources.
+About 60% of grid energy in the US was generated by fossil fuel resources in 2023.

 A map showing major power outages since 2000 across the United States.